HelmholtzAI-Consultants-Munich/XAI-Tutorials/docs/source/_model_agnostic_xai/pfi.rst

 ===============================================

-Permutation Feature Importance is a **model-agnostic** method, which means that it is not restricted to a certain model type, and it is **global** method, which means that it only provides explanations for a full dataset, but not for individual samples.
+Permutation Feature Importance is a **model-agnostic** method, which means that it is not restricted to a certain model type, and it is a **global** method, which means that it only provides explanations for a full dataset, but not for individual samples.

 For a short video introduction to Permutation Feature Importance, click below: